MuffinManKen/AutoBar/Readme.txt

  - Toybox (Favourite and All)

 Changes:
+v7.1.0.03:
+ - What's New dialog popped up on every log in

 v7.1.0.02:
  - Added Show Favourites option to Toy Box button
  - Updated Muffin LibPT